cylcrox/catapi/README.md

   (catapi) $ python3 -m app.database.populate
 ```

-If it fails the first time, try again.
+*Note: It might fail the first time, it seems that depending on the network the request hangs up.*

 ## Start the server